bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Yeah.

-Mark Erhardt: 00:03:43
+Adam Jonas: 00:03:43

 And I guess the question is, do you have to react to the amount of money that's in the system?
 Or is it still, well, we're still figuring this thing out.
 And that's up to you if you want to put that much money in there.
-But we, we still need to experiment.
+But we still need to experiment.
 And again, it is a robustness speed trade off in terms of what you can do.

 Rusty Russell: 00:04:07